Classic Pimm's Cup

 Jump to Recipe

 If you ask me, summer drinking doesn't get more refreshing or more fun than a Classic Pimm's Cup.
-This British garden party staple is bright, fruity, and just boozy enough to make any afternoon feel like a celebration.
-I love building out a whole spread around it too, so pour yourself a tall glass, maybe snack on some Homemade Pimento Cheese Dip on the side, and if you're making this for a crowd, pair it with a full Bridal Shower Menu or keep the cocktail vibes going with a Boulevardier Spritz for anyone who wants something a little richer.
+This British staple is bright, fruity, and just boozy enough to make any afternoon feel like a celebration.
+I love building out a whole spread around it too, so pour yourself a tall glass, turn on Wimbledon next week, snack on some Strawberries and Cream and live your best life.
 Trust me, once you make this, it's going to be on repeat all season long.
+If you are building a full cocktail spread, my Classic Aperol Spritz, my Strawberry Jalapeño Margaritas, and my Strawberry Thyme Lillet Spritz are all equally essential companions this summer.

 Classic Pimm's Cup at a Glance